cop1000/actions-hello-world/responses/trigger.md

-You added the action block!
+Nice! :sparkles:You added the action block!
 Let's go over it.

 - `uses = "./action-a"`: the action block uses `action-a` by referencing the path to the action's directory, relative to your `hello-world-actions` repository.
 - `env = { ... }`: uses the `env` action attribute to create an environment variable that will be available to your action in the runtime environment.
 In this case, the environment variable is `MY_NAME`, and it is currently initialized to `"Mona"`.